-When you have completed this lesson, share your work with your teacher.
+When you have completed this lesson, refer to your course doc for instructions on submitting your work to your teacher.
+Whenever possible, scan and link all project elements to your course doc.
 If you are unsure about how to submit a project, let your teacher know.